Shao-RMSGAL/AMCSET/README.md

 ## Dependencies

 Building the program requires the C++ standard libraries, as well as a C++ compiler.
 This program was developed using the g++ and clang compiler.
 The compiler can be chosen by setting the ```-DCOMPILER``` flag when using cmake.
 On Linux, a C++ compiler and the associated standard libraries generally included with most distributions.
 This compiler is called g++, and it is all you will need to build and run this project.

+### Supported Compilers

+Three compilers are supported, g++, clang++, and icpx (Intel compiler).

 ## Building